iacore/rwkv-rs/readme.md

 ***

 In theory, using bigger RWKV is also possible if you got enough memory.
 Just remember to change the Rust model type and model path in `examples/infer.rs`.

+## further optimization

+\>80% of the time is spent on matrix multiplication.
+Using faster matrix multiplication code will help a lot.